redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE_NEW.md

 When a pipeline server is configured for a Data Science Project, a local database using MariaDB is automatically configured for the pipelines.
 This database is local to the project and not intended for reuse.

 Instead, the best practice is to configure an external SQL database for the pipeline server.
-In this way, multiple Data Science projects can use the external SQL database.

-Let's configure an external database for two separate pipeline servers.
+Let's configure an external database for pipelines.

 Create a new project for the database